 Pull you off and you’re nothing more but a giant marshmallow whilst helplessly watching your bike being ridden away.” – Vinh Thai

 Many people think that it could actually be helpful if they can make it work.
-However, apart from the 3D animation video, there are not many details as to how the system would work.
+However, apart from a 3D animation video, there are not many details as to how the system would work.

 On their website, the designers mention that they are looking for investors, engineers who can work with them to bring the idea to life.
 If that does happen, it could revolutionize motorcycle safety, and help prevent serious injuries during a crash.